prest/prest/README.md

 ## Problem

 There is PostgREST written in Haskell, but keeping Haskell software in production is not an easy job.
-With this need pREST was born.
+With this need prestd was born.
 [Read more](https://github.com/prest/prest/issues/41).

 ## Test using Docker